abstractmath.org

 Logical structure

-A proof has a precise structure:
+A proof has a precise logical structure:

 Presentation